Gajol/ApplicationArchitecture/ARA-TOC.md

 - Forms: If an error is present on a form, the website will: suggest ways to fix it, the user may withdraw and resubmit the form, or the form prompts a confirmation.
 - Navigation: Pages can’t be nested or unintentionally obfuscated unless part of a step-by-step process, such as an application or feed result.
 Navigation follows a semantic structure and is repeated on pages.

-A basic checklist of minimal accessibility requirements are:
+A basic checklist of minimal accessibility guidelines are:

 - [ ] Applications should meet WCAG 2.1 Level AA success criteria.
-- [ ] Applications should allow users to self-identity accessibility needs.
+- [ ] Applications should allow users to self-identity accessibility needs through an application profile setting.
+- [ ] Applications should be tested for accessibility, including, testing functionality with our accessibiilty tool suite (page readers, etc)